Quick answer

 Should I exchange money at the airport?

-Exchange enough for a taxi fare (200-500 EGP) at the airport counters.
-Rates are not great but functional.
+Exchange enough for a taxi fare and immediate needs at the airport counters.
+Rates there are not great but functional.
 You can exchange more at better rates in town or use ATMs.
+Agree your fare before you exchange, so you know what you actually need.

 Is it safe to take a taxi from the airport?